CertificationKits CCNA 200-301 Lab Recommendations

-To help out here, just like with the more typical CCNA options, if you really want the 4000 series routers we have created our hybrid kits that “meet in the middle” by combining the 4000 series routers with the G2 series.
+To help out here, just like with the more typical CCNA options, if you really want the 4000 series routers, we have created our hybrid kits that “meet in the middle” by combining the 4000 series routers with the G2 series.
 This alleviates some of the expense and makes entry into the 4000 series a much more financially reasonable solution.
 This will give you the best of both worlds by allowing you to experience what both series of routers have to offer!
 This way you can explore both IOS Universal and IOS XE!
 You can find the XE/G2 hybrid kits here.

 If you are a student with larger ambitions to move up the certification ladder and have the room in your budget or are a school/training academy, the best case scenario is always going to be to match Cisco’s specs directly.
 This is of course the most expensive option, but it does put you directly in line with what Cisco writes the exam for and will provide a seamless experience.
 These are our XE Official Series Kits.